ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ### Command

-The {@link framework/guides/architecture/core-editor-architecture#commands command} for the external widget feature will insert an `<externalElement>` element (if allowed by the schema) at the selection.
+The {@link framework/guides/architecture/core-editor-architecture#commands command} for the external widget feature will insert an `<externalElement>` element (if allowed by the schema) at the selection and after insert is completed the selection will be set on inserted widget.

 ```js
 // external-widget/externalwidgetcommand.js